em7/cl-cookbook/dynamic-libraries.md

 The rest of the file is similar to the C header file.

-As you can see, it loads a compiled C library (shared object, DLL, dylib) and tells the Python interpreter what can be done with the library.
-It also initializes the LISP core when it's loaded.
+This setup loads a compiled C library (shared object, DLL, dylib) and informs the Python interpreter about the functions and types included in the library.
+It also initializes the Lisp core when loaded by the Python interpreter.

 ### Compile C Code